ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.fritzdect/README.md

 * blind alert state -> decode bit array

 ## Changelog
+### 2.2.5
+* several improvements for error handling
+* handling of invalid xml-answer for check user rights

 ### 2.2.4
 * correction: number format from admin page for times and tsoll